smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlClassifier.md

 > "simple": for empty values, categorical variables are treated as the most common value and continuous variables are treated as the mean
 > "iterative": applies an algorithm that predicts empty values with the remaining properties
 - "datetime_attribs": selects columns corresponding to the date (str, optional)
-- "outlier_method": determines how outliers are handled in the table (str, default: 'iso')
+- "outlier_method": determines how outliers are handled in the table (str, optional, default: 'iso')
 > "pca": detect abnormal samples by reducing and restoring dimensions using the Principal Component Analysis (PCA)
 > "iso": use Isolation Forest to randomly branch the data table on a tree basis, isolate all observations, and detect abnormal samples (Works efficiently on datasets with many variables)
 >  "knn": use a K-NN-based approach to detect abnormal samples based on the distance between each data